 - Intellectual property, such as music, software, books.

-The industry calls for a higher profit margin, being illegal and all.
+This industry calls for a much higher profit margin, being illegal and all.
 All of the above involve very large profit margins.
 Would it make sense to counterfeit (not adulterate) a low value, generic item that is fragile, tricky to make, and difficult to transport?
 Let’s perform a quick reality check.

+Another major cost is labor.
 Once I looked at the actual alleged production process, it was obvious that the daily production potential per person is optimistic bordering on delusive.
 The inner and outer sac membranes are tricky to make and labor intensive, taking up to a few minutes to form.
 Let’s say the scammer can put in 10 solid hours a day, or 600 minutes, with no breaks or mistakes.
 That’s at most 300 eggs, without any time to make the shell.
-Let’s say the scammer is both talented and ambidextrous.
+Let’s assume the scammer is both talented and ambidextrous.
 That’s 600 eggs per talented ambidextrous scammer per day.
 Considering that normal, slammer-free work pays at least USD$16-20/day, labor cost per egg could easily constitute 4 cents.
 That’s before anything else is calculated such as rent, utilities, overhead, transportation, and raw material.

 Technical problems notwithstanding, a simple look at the cost could have exposed the myth.
 However I had blindly accepted it as fact without examination, since it seemed to fit the narrative perfectly.
 I had wanted it to be true, and that was enough to obscure the warning flags.
 It is an example of how powerful our own biases can be, and despite wishful thinking, a humbling reminder of my own credulity.

-Update (2015/02/25): Getting some traffic from imgur today.
+Update (2015/02/25): Getting some heavy traffic from imgur today.
 Here is additional information on the raw material cost for those interested:

 From a weight perspective, 1,500 eggs would weigh around 90kg.
 Let’s say it’s 90% water and 10% bought materials (reports of fake eggs being 99% water is BS; an egg shell easily comes in at 10+% of the weight).
 Assuming free water and an impossible 100% manufacturing yield, that’s 9kg of purchased material, which according to the articles, allegedly costs around USD$2.25/kg.
 Sodium Alginate itself costs over 3x than that, paraffin wax, calcium carbonate and gypsum powder can be close to that price, for industrial grade (not food grade) raw material, ex-works, in container loads. i.e., even in factory quantities, the raw material costs far exceed what was stated in the articles.